 7. When it comes to the other parent, you try to see what your kids see.

 When things come undone, most of us tend to hone in on all the things that didn’t work and forget about the things that did.
 Truth be told, it’s pretty easy to do.
 As human beings, we’re hard-wired that way.
 Bad unfortunately outweighs good.

 However, at the end of the day, you know that your kids see themselves as half Mom and half Dad.
 You get that kids notice off-handed remarks, eye-rolls, and the occasional slight.
-You don’t ever want them wondering if you feel the same way about them.
+AND you don’t ever want them wondering if you feel the same way about them.

 My guess is there are probably a million other ways you’ve achieved kickass coparent status.
 And to be honest, most of them will probably go unnoticed by the other parent and your kids.

 But that doesn’t really matter, does it?
 You’re not in it for the glory.
 Just another reason you kickass in the coparenting department.